 As Bhutan has limited flights and hotels, we suggest booking your tour well ahead in advance, at least 3 months ahead.
 However, during peak spring and fall season as well as during festival time, you need to book at least 6 months to 1 year prior to your travel date.

 The government’s set tariff is US $250 per night per person for high seasons months of March, April, May, September, October and November.
 And US $200 per night per person for low season months of January, February, June, July, August and December.
+A one time visa fee of USD 40 is payable per person.
 If you travel in a group of less than three people, you are liable for the surcharge: US $40 per night for one person, US $30 for 2 and there is no surcharge for 3 person and above.